Legal affairs of the Tate brothers: United Kingdom

 Andrew was first arrested in July 2015 after two women filed complaints accusing him of rape and assault in 2014.
 He was again arrested on suspicion of rape in December 2015 after an accuser presented messages from Andrew in which he wrote, "I love raping you."
 In response to the allegations, a spokesperson for Andrew said, "Andrew vehemently denies any involvement in criminal activities such as rape or physical abuse."
 In 2016, when Andrew appeared on the British reality show Big Brother's 17th series, Vice later reported that he was removed because the show's producers became aware of the investigation by Hertfordshire Constabulary into him for rape.

-In 2019, after a four-year investigation, the Crown Prosecution Service (CPS) declined to file charges for any of the allegations for sexual violence and physical abuse, stating that the evidence "did not meet our legal test".
-The three women said the case was mishandled, with the police apologising for delays in the investigation; according to Tate, the police "found [exculpatory] messages from the girls' phones".
+In 2019, after a four-year investigation, the Crown Prosecution Service (CPS) declined to file charges for any of the allegations of sexual violence and physical abuse, stating that the evidence "did not meet our legal test."
+The three women said the case was mishandled, with the police apologising for delays in the investigation; according to Tate, the police "found [exculpatory] messages from the girls' phones."

 In March 2024 Westminster Magistrates' Court issued an arrest warrant against both brothers and requested their extradition.
 According to the Tates' representative, the charges are based on allegations of sexual aggression from 2012 to 2015.
 Bedfordshire Police said the warrant was "part of an ongoing investigation into allegations of rape and human trafficking" alongside Romanian authorities.
 The operation against the brothers was called Operation Moonwalk.
-Romanian police detained the two on 11 March after the prosecutor of the Bucharest Court of Appeal ordered them to be detained for a day until the court decided on the execution of the warrant.
-On 12 March the Romanian court ruled that the brothers can be extradited to the UK only after the Romanian trial for human trafficking concludes.
-The brothers "categorically reject all charges".
+Romanian police detained the two on 11 March 2024 after the prosecutor of the Bucharest Court of Appeal ordered them to be detained for a day until the court decided on the execution of the warrant.
+On 12 March 2024 the Romanian court ruled that the brothers can be extradited to the UK only after the Romanian trial for human trafficking concludes.
+The brothers "categorically reject all charges."